Xe/site/blog/xeact-0.0.69-2021-11-18.markdown

 [Writing JavaScript is so lame.
 All the tools require me to do so much bullshit to get them to even compile.
 I shouldn't need to compile JavaScript to JavaScript in order to deploy stuff to a webpage.
-I don't want to give Facebook a grant to any patents I end up creating.
 How did it get this bad?
 I wish there was something easier!](conversation://Cadey/coffee)

 Is this you?
 Have you wished for something like this?
 Your prayers have been answered!
 Keep reading this post to learn more about this revolutionary set of